 Orsted scraps 2 offshore wind power projects in New Jersey, citing supply chain issues

-Danish energy developer Orsted said Tuesday night it is scrapping two large offshore wind power projects off the coast of New Jersey, adding uncertainty to a nascent industry the Biden administration and many state governments are counting on to help transition away from the burning of planet-warming fossil fuels.
+NEW YORK -- Danish energy developer Orsted said Tuesday night it is scrapping two large offshore wind power projects off the coast of New Jersey.

 The company said it is canceling its Ocean Wind I and II projects in southern New Jersey, citing supply chain issues and rising interest rates.